-Feeling disgust may enhance our ability to detect impuritiesDecember 6th, 2012 in Psychology & Psychiatry /
+Feeling disgust may enhance our ability to detect impuritiesDecember 6, 2012 in Medicine & Health / Psychology & Psychiatry

 Disgust – it's an emotion we experience when we encounter things that are dirty, impure, or otherwise contaminated.
 From an evolutionary standpoint, experiencing the intense, visceral sense of revulsion that comes with disgust presumably helps us to avoid contaminants that can make us sick or even kill us.
 But new research suggests that disgust not only helps us to avoid impurities, it may also make us better able to see them.